 - Pain or lumps in the abdomen

-See your doctor if notice any of these.
+See your doctor if you notice any of these.

 Who’s Likely to Get It?

-You’re more likely to get gallbladder cancer if you’re female or Native American.
+You’re more likely to get gallbladder cancer if you’re female.
+Risk is also higher if you are Native American, Mexican American, or Latin American.
 Your chances also increase with age.
 Weight can play a large part, too.
 Obesity increases your chances for gallbladder cancer.

-You doctor will use a wide range of tests to see if you have gallbladder cancer.
-Usually, he’ll start with a complete physical exam and get your medical history.
+Your doctor will use a wide range of tests to see if you have gallbladder cancer.
+Usually, they’ll start with a complete physical exam and get your medical history.

 How Is It Treated?